Related Policies and Additional References:

 Department chairs and budget directors have authority to make purchases on behalf of the University for goods and services under $1,000.
 Purchases under $1,000 may be processed with a purchase order or university issued credit card.
 Please refer to the Policy for Credit Card Program for more information on using the University credit card, and what restrictions apply.

 Purchases that are $1,000 and over require a university purchase order.
 This means that if the vendor is going to deliver materials or render services in advance of receiving payment, a purchase order must be issued.
-These purchases also require the approval of the area Vice President, and purchases over $10,000 also require the approval of the President.
+These purchases also require the approval of the area Vice Provost or Vice President, and purchases over $10,000 also require the approval of the President.

 Exceptions are generally made for utilities, lease and maintenance contracts and debt payments where services may be engaged by contract.
 The Policy for Contracts provides information on when written contracts are required.
 In addition, situations where the University must pay in advance of delivery of services or materials are not appropriate for purchase orders; examples are subscriptions, conference registration fees, and membership dues (in these situations the University is committing to the purchase by tendering payment via a check request).

 Prior to committing the University to a purchase there should be a reasonable estimate of the cost.
 If the price is not published a vendor can provide a quote.
 Include estimated shipping costs on the purchase order as well.
 Invoices that come in over the amount of the purchase order require additional approvals.

 While not mandated, except as described below under “Purchasing Standards for Purchases made with Federal Funds”, competitive quotes from vendors handling the same or similar goods and services should be secured whenever possible to ensure the University receives quality merchandise and services at the best value.

 The following types of purchases have some additional requirements as described: